vertcoin-project/VertDocs/docs/BuyingVertcoin/How-to-buy-Vertcoin.md

 #### Creating an account
 Creating an account on Litebit requires basic details like your name and e-mail address.
 There are 3 verification tiers.
 A higher verification tier allows a user to make greater purchases.
 Verification methods vary from bank account validation to copying a bill or bank note.
 These processes are straightforward and can be done in a couple of minutes.

 #### Wallets
 You can store your Vertcoins in two ways: in your own wallet or in the online wallet provided by LiteBit.
 Trading is a lot easier when using the wallet provided, but do keep in mind that having your Vertcoins in their wallet might be a security risk.
 They would not be the first exchange to fall prey to hackers, so bear that in mind when making your decision.

+### Vertbase
+Another means to purchase Vertcoin is by using the [Vertbase](https://www.vertbase.com/) exchange.
+It is currently the first and only direct fiat onramp for Vertcoin and accepts payments in USD.
+The minimum purchase at the exchange is 50 USD and the exchange price tends to run a bit higher than other exchanges.
+Purchases take a minimum of 5 days to arrive to the address provided at the time of purchase.
+Many exchanges require a waiting period to be able to move a currency off an exchange after a fiat purchase, Vertbase allows a means to bypass this problem.
+Vertbase enables one to purchase Vertcoin quickly without needing another crypto-currency such as btc, ltc, or eth, as an intermediary, thus reducing associated fees and confirmation times of such transactions.

+#### Signup
+The signup process for Vertbase is much the same as with Coinbase.
+The exchange utilizes two-factor authentication, which is obtained via the Authy app or can be sent via SMS, when signing into an account for increased security.
+After creating an account and verifying your identity the account is linked to a provided bank account.

+#### Wallets
+Purchases are deposited directly into a Vertcoin wallet using the provided address at time of purchase and coins are not held on the exchange until you move them off as with most exchanges.

+### Vertpig
+[Vertpig](https://www.vertpig.com/) is a swap only service enabling the user to swap between Vertcoin, Bitcoin, Litecoin, Digibyte, Ravencoin, and Dogecoin.

+#### Signup
+To us this service there is no required sign up or user account necessary.

+#### Wallets
+Vertcoins are deposited into a Vertcoin wallet address that the user provides at the time of the swap.